-Every year the Community Safety Partnership will carry out strategic assessments on the Community Safety Plan 2008-2011 A strategic assessment presents and interprets the summary findings of an
+Every year the Community Safety Partnership compiles a strategic assessment using the Community Safety Plan.
+A strategic assessment presents and interprets the summary findings of this analysis to provide a clear direction for addressing community safety issues within East Herts.

-This means every year the Community Safety Partnership will identify up to date community safety issues.
-New priorities and changes emerging from the strategic assessment process will be detailed in partnership action plans.
-Action plans will run for 12 months every April, updated four times a year
+This means every year the CSP identifies up to date community safety issues.
+New priorities and changes emerging from the strategic assessment process are detailed in partnership action plans.
+Action plans will run for 12 months every April, updated quarterly.

-Public Health Strategy
+Public Health Strategy and Action Plan

 The East Herts Council Public Health Strategy gives a focus to the public health and health promotion work that different services within the Council are involved in on a day to day basis.
 The strategy comprises six themed areas which look to cover the main areas of public health that East Herts Council would like to focus on and contribute to.
-The Parks and Open Spaces Strategy takes onboard these aims and the work / events undertaken by the

-Council in the parks and open spaces supports the actions developed as part of the Public Health Strategy Action Plan.
+The Parks and Open Spaces Strategy takes onboard these aims and the work / events undertaken by the Council in the parks and open spaces supports the actions developed as part of the Public Health Strategy Action Plan.

-The Public Health Strategy is currently being reviewed and further information is available on the council's website.
+The Public Health Strategy is currently being reviewed and further information is available on the Council's website.